Vince-maple-byte/CMP_464_Group_6/README.md

 # CMP_464_Group_6
-Thois repository was created by Iverson Mejia, and was contributed to by Benjamin Rosado
+Thois repository was created by Iverson Mejia, and was contributed to by Benjamin Rosado,
-Zahra Khan
+Zahra Khan,
-Fajer Butt
+Fajer Butt,
 Joe Debrah

 This repository contains each contributers personal index.html as follows;
-Iverson.html
+Iverson.html,
-Benjamin.html
+Benjamin.html,
-Zahra.html
+Zahra.html,
-Fajer.html
+Fajer.html,
 Joe.html

 This repository also contains;
-index.html
+index.html,
-style.html
+style.html,
-/images1/
+/images1/,
-HelloWorld.py
+HelloWorld.py,
 README.md